Technical Evaluation: Keyword Matching vs Semantic Scoring Workflow

 Figure 1: Lead Filtration Precision (Test Set N=5000)

-RedditFind's core isn't 'Monitoring', it's 'Grading'.
+RedditFind's core is no longer just monitoring.
+It is grading plus action recommendation.
 The system classifies leads into three tiers:

 Tier 1: Ready to Buy